danq24/PSI-Numerical-Methods-2025/session-01/README.md

 Good notes for the Unix shell (including some install/setup instructions) are available from the Carpentries: https://swcarpentry.github.io/shell-novice/
-Note that for Windows, I would suggest using their "For advanced users" instructions to install the Windows Subsystem or Linux (WSL).
+Note that for Windows, I would suggest using their "For advanced users" instructions to install the Windows Subsystem for Linux (WSL).

 ## Github